v1k70rk4/ha-samsungtv-smart/README.md

 ### Option A: Configuration using the web UI [**recommended**]

 1. From the Home Assistant front-end, navigate to 'Configuration' then 'Integrations'.
-Under 'Set up a new integration' locate '**SamsungTV Smart**' and click 'Configure'.
+Click `+` button in botton right corner, search '**SamsungTV Smart**' and click 'Configure'.
 2. In the configuration mask, enter the IP address of the TV, the name for the Entity and the SmartThings personal access token (if created) and then click 'Submit'
 3. **Important**: look for your TV screen and confirm **immediatly** with OK if a popup appear.